commonhaus/foundation/GOVERNANCE.md

 ---
 status: draft
 ---
-# The Commonhaus Foundation Project Governance
+# Commonhaus Foundation Project Governance

 The Commonhaus Foundation is a collaborative space where contributors come together.
 While working in groups can present challenges, this document lays out the guidelines that foster unity and progress.